hbuchel/heather-buchel.com/content/blog/2023/09/ai-generated-ui-is-not-innovative.md

 ## Wrapping up, I guess

 Honestly, I'm tired.
-We create problems like not having people to build good UI because we won't hire people who can build good UI.
+We create problems like good UI being difficult to build because we won't hire people who can build good UI.
 It's boring and predictable, and nothing new.